 Changes with the Bronze, Silver and Gold Awards include the following: Bronze will now be for the 4th-5th Grades; Silver for the 6th-8th Grades; and Gold for the 9th-12th Grades.
 Each girl must complete the Take Action project and do one Journey for the Bronze and Silver awards.
 For the Gold Award, the girl must complete one Journey and the Silver Award or two Journeys.
 Register for a free workshop to learn about the new guidelines.

 - Approval from the council is NOT required for the Silver Award.
+Silver Awards are approved and run entirely at the troop level.

 - Girls need to prepare to spend the required 50 hours of their own time on the project.

 - Girls must complete a final report for the Silver Award that is turned in to council staff.
+Silver Awards are not considered complete and pins may not be purchased in our council shops until after the paperwork has been turned in.

 Benefits of Earning the Girl Scout Silver Award